p-lambda/jukemir/README.md

 tar xvfz genres.tar.gz
 ```

 Next, we need to extract features using Jukebox.
 This will require a system with at least 30GB of RAM and a GPU with at least 12GB VRAM.
-This will take a few hours (though it can be parallelized).
-The results will be a folder of simple numpy arrays each containing a 4800-dimensional vector, one per WAV file.
+Feature extraction will take a few hours (though it can be parallelized).
+If your system does not meet these requirements, you can also [download the pre-computed features]().
+If your system does meet the requirements, run:

 ```sh
 for GENRE in blues classical country disco hiphop jazz metal pop reggae rock